 Highly variable in nature, this style is based on the classical architecture of Greece and Rome.
 Ornamentation is either minimal or completely absent.
 The Georgian style is characterized by symmetry, balance, and proportion.
-Simple mathematical ratios were calculated to determine the size of a window in relation to the shape of the room.
+Simple mathematical ratios were calculated to determine the size of a window concerning the shape of the room.

 Characteristics/Features of Georgian Architecture